 Investigating the biological consequences of genetic variation in Plasmodium populations

 The Plasmodium parasites that cause malaria have a remarkable talent for survival.
 They can evade the human immune system, develop resistance to antimalarial drugs, and cope with changes in the Anopheles vector and other environmental fluctuations.
 This biological tenacity stems from the continual accumulation of small variations in the parasite genome, which allows the parasite population to adapt to new circumstances by evolutionary selection.

 The continual evolution of the parasite genome is a major obstacle to malaria control.
-MalariaGEN investigators are working on different aspects of this problem in four community projects:
+MalariaGEN investigators are working on different aspects of this problem in four projects: